About Us

 Bonnie started volunteering at Shadow Cats in 2015 and she has loved every moment of it.
 She knew since the moment she walked into the sanctuary that this was where she wanted to devote her time and give back to her community.
 Over the years she has filled a variety of roles for Shadow Cats.
 Everything from scooping litter boxes, to helping put on gala events, and even dancing on the side of the road in costume to drum up donations!
 She is currently running the online auctions and assists with a variety of fundraising events.

 Bonnie has an undergraduate degree in accounting from Texas A&M University – Central Texas and recently received her MBA from Texas State University.
-She also loves her full time job as a senior accountant for Thrive Pet Healthcare.
+She also loves her full time job as a senior accountant for Epiphany Dermatology.
 She also has three black kitties at home that she adores and she loves to craft in her spare time.

 Sanctuary Director